 Welcome to the Wishnick & Associates blog!
-There is lots to read, based on experiences from my 16 years working with nonprofit, mission-driven organizations.
+There is lots to read, based on experiences from my 20-plus years working with nonprofit, mission-driven organizations.
 I have written about strategic planning, capacity building, executive leadership transition, boards of directors, and more – lessons learned, effective principles, tips, and advice.
 My intended readers are nonprofit chief executives, board members, nonprofit staff (especially those aspiring to leadership roles), and anyone with an interest in myriad organizational issues.
 My hope is that through these blog articles, I can pass on a bit of the inspiration I get from my clients.
 Please let me know what you think, or if you have ideas for a future post … and do share these posts with others who may be interested.
 While I have moved to writing on a more occasional basis, there is a lot here to think about.
 Thank you for stopping by!

 Executive Transition: Cautionary Tale #1 – Settling for Less